deakjahn/isolate_handler/README.md

 }

-// This function happens in the isolate. void entryPoint(Map<String, dynamic> context) {
+// This function happens in the isolate.
+// Important: Entrypoint either should either be at the root or static
+// function.
+Otherwise it will throw an exception. void entryPoint(Map<String, dynamic> context) {
   // Calling initialize from the entry point with the context is
   // required if communication is desired.
 It returns a messenger which